Eureka, California: Climate

-Eureka enjoys a mild, temperate cool-summer mediterranean climate (Köppen climate classification: Csb).
+Eureka has a mild, temperate cool-summer mediterranean climate (Köppen climate classification: Csb).
 Due to the influence of the Pacific Ocean and being on the shoreline of the cold-water Humboldt Bay, its temperatures are cooler than those of a typical mediterranean climate.
-Winters are mild and rainy, and summers mild, cool, and dry.
-The average high in December, the coolest month, is 55.0 °F, while the average high temperature in August, the warmest month, is 64.3 °F, which is very cool and mild for an area at such a southerly latitude.
+Winters are mild and rainy, and summers are mild, cool, and dry.
+The average high in December, the coolest month, is 55.0 °F, while the average high temperature in August, the warmest month, is 64.3 °F, which is very mild and cool, respectively, for an area at such a southerly latitude.
 Eureka's average summer temperatures are much cooler than New York City and Istanbul which lie on the same latitude (and its average winter temperatures are also milder than those two cities); and are similar to those of Southeast Alaska, Scotland or Tierra del Fuego in southern Argentina and Chile, which lie well above the 50th parallel.

 The seasonal temperature variation is very small; the difference between the August average of 58.5 F and the December average of 47.8 F is only 10.7 F-change, about equal to the diurnal temperature variation.
 Eureka is unique among mid-latitude climates in the northern hemisphere in that in more than 135 years of recorded temperatures, February has measured a warmer absolute maximum temperature than both the two high summer months of July and August.
 The absolute maximum temperature of July is merely 77 F in spite of the high sun strength.
-The two warmest nights measured in Eureka were both during winter, as 18 January 1981 recorded a low of 63 F, tying a 26 February 1980 record.
+The two warmest nights measured in Eureka were both during winter, as January 18, 1981, recorded a low of 63 F, tying a February 26, 1980, record.

 In addition, Eureka has a very short and milder range of temperatures compared to most of the contiguous US, with the all-time highest and lowest temperatures recorded in Eureka being only 87 °F on October 26, 1993, September 2, 2017, and September 28, 2020, and 20 °F on January 14, 1888, respectively.
-On average, the highest temperature seen throughout the entire year is only 79 °F, one of the mildest in the contiguous US, while on average the lowest temperature seen in the year (most often occurring at night) is only a similarly moderate 29 °F, yielding a very short and mild temperature range of about 50 F-change throughout the year.
+On average, the highest temperature seen throughout the entire year is only 79 °F, one of the coolest in the contiguous US, while on average the lowest temperature seen in the year (most often occurring at night) is only a similarly moderate 29 °F, yielding a very short and mild temperature range of about 50 F-change throughout the year.
 Additionally, Eureka remains the only city on the West Coast of the continental United States to have never recorded a temperature of 90 °F.